-We offer two principal types of credit cards: private label credit cards and Dual Cards:
+We offer the following principal types of credit cards:

 - Private label credit cards.
-Private label credit cards are partner-branded credit cards (e.g., Lowe's or Amazon) or program-branded credit cards (e.g., CarCareONE or CareCredit) that are used primarily for the purchase of goods and services from the partner or within the program network.
-In Retail Card, credit under our private label credit cards typically is extended on standard terms only, and in Payment Solutions and CareCredit, credit under our private label credit cards typically is extended pursuant to a promotional financing offer. - Dual Cards.
+Private label credit cards are partner-branded credit cards (e.g., Lowe's or Amazon) or program-branded credit cards (e.g., Synchrony Car Care or CareCredit) that are used primarily for the purchase of goods and services from the partner or within the program network.
+In addition, in some cases, cardholders may be permitted to access their credit card accounts for cash advances.
+In Retail Card, credit under our private label credit cards typically is extended on standard terms only, and in Payment Solutions and CareCredit, credit under our private label credit cards typically is extended pursuant to a promotional financing offer. - Dual Cards and General Purpose Co-Brand Cards.
 Our patented Dual Cards are credit cards that function as private label credit cards when used to purchase goods and services from our partners and as general purpose credit cards when used elsewhere.
-Credit extended under our Dual Cards typically is extended under standard terms only.
-Currently, only Retail Card offers Dual Cards.
-At December 31, 2015, we offered Dual Cards through 16 of our 22 active Retail Card programs.
+We also offer general purpose co-branded credit cards that do not also function as private label cards.
+Credit extended under our Dual Cards and general purpose co-branded credit cards typically is extended under standard terms only.
+Currently, only our Retail Card platform offers Dual Cards and general purpose co-branded credit cards.
+At December 31, 2016, we offered these credit cards through 18 of our 26 ongoing Retail Card programs, of which the majority are Dual Cards.